JingoBongo/burlac/README.md

  (2)MonoThreadClientHandler handles 1 connection with client.
-First it gets client isntance from it's constructor.
+First it gets client instance from it's constructor.
     Then it Tries to create Data I/O streams from client socket.
     While cliendDialog is not closed it reads data from input, handles it throught methods like getRandomRecord from Utils.
-    On "quit" commands it closes connection, and it has a flush() method to force response to be written out.
+    On "quit" command it closes connection, and it has a flush() method to force response to be written out.

- (3)Client connects to local throught a given port.
-It does basically the same thing as MonoThreadClientHandler, except it
-    gets text to send to the server from System.in (keyboard), does not handle any commands, only gets response from server on what I requested.
+ (3)Client connects to http:\\local through a given port.
+It does basically the same thing as MonoThreadClientHandler,           except it  gets text to send to the server from System.in (keyboard), does not handle any commands, only gets response       from server on what I requested.